 The local option process begins when sponsors submit an application for petition to the municipal clerk.
 The clerk then reviews the application and, if appropriate, prepares the petition, determines the number of signatures required, and returns it to the sponsor(s) to obtain signatures.
 After the petition receives the required number of signatures and is signed and dated by the sponsor, the clerk reviews the petition and either certifies it as sufficient, or, if it is insufficient, returns it to the sponsor to correct.
 After the petition is certified, the clerk begins preparation for an election.
-If a special election is called, pre-clearance has to be gotten from Department of Justice.

 The LOGON chapter on Elections and the following steps detail the process for conducting a local option election: